 How can I tell if it's a front full or back full?

-That's a little tricky, but actually quite simple.
+That looks a little tricky, but is actually quite simple.
 If the skill is a backwards LAYOUT skill, the "pole" is used all on its own.
 If it is a front layout skill, just add a pole to the straight front.

 Now you can add up other skills, too.